dshah0703/dshah0703/README.md

 ## 🙋‍♀️ About Me : -
 • I'm currently searching for a full time job as a Data Analyst/Machine Learning Engineer

-• I completed Advanced Diploma In Artificial Intelligenc ecourse from Centennial College and Bachelor's in Computer Application
+• I completed Advanced Diploma In Artificial Intelligence ecourse from Centennial College and Bachelor's in Computer Application

 • Love Learning new skills